Quickly create your Virginia living will

 After you have signed and distributed your advance directives, it’s a good idea to review them from time to time.
 Generally, you should look over your selections every few years at least.
 However, certain life situations may pop up that require you to make changes sooner.

 For instance, if you have gone through a divorce with your health care agent, you will probably want to name a new trusted person to make medical decisions for you.
-A change in medical diagnosis or advances in medical technology may cause you to change your mind on certain medical selections in your living will.
+A change in medical diagnosis or advances in medical technology may cause you to change your mind on certain medical selections in your health care directive.

 No. Living wills and wills have deceptively similar names, but they are very different legal documents.